go-json-experiment/json/proposal.md

 This is a divergence from prior behavior which was always inconsistent about whether the position was reported according to the Go namespace or the JSON namespace (see #43126).

-## Proposed implementation

-This proposal has been implemented by the [`github.com/go-json-experiment/json`](https://pkg.go.dev/github.com/go-json-experiment/json) module.

-If this proposal is accepted, the implementation in `github.com/go-json-experiment/json` will be moved into the standard library.

-We may also provide a `golang.org/x/json` module that contains an identical copy of the implementation so that users on older Go releases can make use of v2.
-This module will use type-aliases to the Go standard library if the user is compiling with a sufficiently new version of the Go toolchain.

 ## Changes from discussion